 Jones was the 10th-most valuable running back of the 2020 season, generating 0.13 WAR.
 That made him just the ninth-most valuable player in Green Bay's offense.

 Buffalo head coach Sean McDermott mentioned how his team's pass rush is a “critical area” of improvement this offseason, and the Bills could be looking for a complete overhaul along the defensive front.
-They can open up $20 million with cuts that include Quinton Jefferson, Mario Addison and Vernon Butler, all of whom finished with sub-61.0 PFF grades in 2020.
-In turn, they could use that cash for a quality pass rusher — such as Ngakoue.
+It’ll take a handful of cuts and/or restructures to create the cap space, though.

 Harris didn’t emerge in the NFL ranks until his fourth NFL season — and first with Denver — back in 2017.
 He has logged at least 390 snaps in each of his four years with the Broncos, providing uber-productive play when on the field.
-As a matter of fact, he is tied for 10th among interior defensive linemen over that span in PFF grade.
+He is tied for 10th in PFF grade among interior defensive linemen over that span.

-Harris is more than capable of playing 0- or 3-technique along Arizona’s defensive front.
-He primarily played defensive tackle in Denver (84.8 PFF grade at that alignment) but found immense success at nose, where he earned an elite 91.3 PFF grade across 313 such snaps.
+Harris is an effective player at both 0- and 3-technique.
+He has primarily played defensive tackle in Denver (84.8 PFF grade at that alignment) but found immense success at nose tackle, where he earned an elite 91.3 PFF grade across 313 such snaps.

-If T.Y.
-Hilton does end up leaving the Colts, the team will be in the market for another wide receiver.
-And Jones’ price tag is fairly reasonable given his output as of late.
-Over the past two seasons, Jones ranks 23rd among wide receivers in PFF WAR generated and sits at the 85th percentile in receiving grade against single coverage.
+Jones’ price tag is fairly reasonable given his output as of late.
+Over the past two seasons, he ranks 23rd among wide receivers in PFF WAR generated and sits at the 85th percentile in receiving grade against single coverage.

 He has never been a separation-getter, but he still remains a strong receiver at the catch point.
 Whether from the slot or on the outside, he is still capable of producing at a semi-high level despite getting ready to turn 31.